What is Diminished Value?

 - Reference of Compromised Structural Integrity. (noting known stresses such as Low Cycle Fatigue and Crack Closure.)

-- Signed By a State Certified Auto Appraiser.
+- Signed By an Oregon State Certified Auto Appraiser.

 - All Supporting Documents